johnhaab/johnhaab/README.md

 <h1 align="center">Hi 👋, I'm John Haab</h1>
 <h3 align="center">A dedicated self-taught full-stack web developer</h3>

-- 🔭 I’m currently working on **Country-score (A website to view/rate different asepects of a country), Fabric Mod Development.**
+- 🔭 I’m currently working on **Country-score & it's backend.
+(A website to view/rate different asepects of a country)**

-- 🌱 I’m currently learning **React, NodeJS, Express.**
+- 🌱 I’m currently learning **Java for minecraft development, C# and Unity for game deve.**

 - 👯 I’m looking to collaborate on **Anything!**